Xfox0ne/pyxelflood/README.md

 # working-flood

-A simple pixelflut client in python.
+A simple client for the hacker partygame "Pixelflut" written in Python.
 It's not very powerful yet, but it gets the job done.

 Planned features:
-- mp4 playback
+- mp4 support
+- gif support
 - bandwith settings